Welcome to ÁGORA…

 She met Linda Munro and Gerald Disse in 2014 and started studying with them at Ashtanga Yoga Paris.
 She then taught yoga in this beautiful community for three years.

-From July 2017 until March 2019, Sonia was traveling the world to practice with different teachers that inspire her and deepen her study of yoga.
-She taught retreats in several countries, mainly Ashtanga and Yin immersions in places of beautiful nature – convinced that we all need to take time off from big cities regularly.
-Sonia is half Brazilian and half French, so Portugal seemed like a perfect mix for her to settle down back in Europe this year.
-She has been dreaming to move to Lisbon for a long time and contribute to start an Ashtanga and Yoga community.
+From July 2017 until March 2019, Sonia was traveling the world to practice with experienced Ashtanga teachers that inspire her and deepen her study of yoga.
+Sonia is half Brazilian and half French, so Portugal is a perfect mix for her.
+She had been dreaming to move to Lisbon for a long time and works every day to contribute to the Ashtanga and Yoga community.

 Sonia keeps growing and evolving in her yoga every day and wish to make her teaching as evolutive…. always keeping a “beginner’s mind”.